-It can be an alarming occurrence for any novice anthurium plant owner—suddenly, the once lush and beautiful heart-shaped leaves on your anthurium have started to wilt and die.
+It can be an alarming occurrence for any novice anthurium plant owner — suddenly, the once lush and beautiful heart-shaped leaves on your anthurium have started to wilt and die.
 Your first thought might be what you did wrong.
 Your second thought might be wondering whether your anthurium plant is dead for good.
-However, don’t panic.
-What you’re witnessing is actually a very normal part of the anthurium life cycle.
+Don’t panic!
+What you’re witnessing is actually a very normal part of the anthurium lifecycle.

 Sometimes known as the “flamingo flower” for their bright colors, anthuriums are native to tropical environments.

-Ideally, you want your anthurium to be in a brightly lit, warm room that receives enough air circulation—without risking drafts.
+1. Carefully choose your anthurium’s location.
+Ideally, you want your anthurium to be in a brightly lit, warm room that receives enough air circulation but no major drafts.

 While you don’t want your anthurium plant in direct sunlight, keep it near a window so it can receive plenty of bright, indirect light.

+2. Regulate your home’s temperature.
 For most modern homes with central air and heating, this isn’t a problem.
 However, it is important to ensure your anthurium isn’t positioned near an outside door or vent since drafts could lower the immediate temperature.
-Instead, anthuriums grow best when the temperature is kept between 70 and 85 degrees F.
+Instead, anthuriums grow best when the temperature is kept between 70 and 85 degrees Fahrenheit.

 To avoid this problem, give your anthurium six ice cubes or one-half cup worth of water per week.